 I trust that God is at work in my life and I lean on his Holy Spirit within me.
 That is enough, yet I realize He works in ways I can’t see or comprehend.
 I’m convinced that a spiritual realm exists.
 I pray daily for the strength to resist the devil who was a fallen angel.
 That makes me aware that I should also give thanks for the blessing of angels working on my behalf.

 This isn’t my typical blog post.
 I’d actually like to hear from you as I’m struggling a bit with how to go forward on the topic.
 Do you give any thought to angels?
 Have they served or ministered to you?
 Do you have any verses about angels that speak to you personally?
 I read many miraculous stories while doing my research on angels.
 I would love to know your thoughts on this subject.
-You can comment below or email me at [email protected] Thank You!
+You can comment below.
+Thank You!